stepbrobd/ysun/static/contents/2023/12/the-nix-way.md

 - [standard schemas](https://arc.net/l/quote/agerqwyq)
 - [extensible schemas](https://determinate.systems/posts/flake-schemas)

+## Nixology

+Update (2024-02-01):

+Before diving into system configurations, you should understand the following concepts:

+- derivations and closures
+- nix store
+- using nix as a package manager
+- development shell

+I prepared a short slide with examples to help you understand these concepts, you can find it [here](https://github.com/stepbrobd/nixology).

 ## Modules

 In the example above, `flakes` and `nix-command` are enabled in the format of a module.